OptiLight for Dry Eye Treatment

 OptiLight by Lumenis, an FDA-approved treatment for dry eye disease, provides relief from the irritating symptoms of dry eye disease.

 Dry eye disease is an uncomfortable condition that affects many people’s daily lives.
-The most common types of treatments are over-the-counter eye drops or artificial tears, but these don’t work for everyone.
+The most common types of treatments are over-the-counter eye drops or artificial tears.
+However, these may not be effective for everyone.

-At Primary Eye Care in Arlington, TN, one of the in-office treatments we offer for dry eye disease is OptiLight by Lumenis.
-OptiLight is the first and only IPL (intense pulsed light) therapy FDA-approved for the treatment of dry eye disease caused by meibomian gland dysfunction.
+At Primary Eye Care in Arlington, one of the in-office treatments we offer for dry eye disease is OptiLight by Lumenis.
+OptiLight is the first and only intense pulsed light (IPL) therapy FDA-approved for the treatment of dry eye disease caused by meibomian gland dysfunction.

 What is OptiLight, and how does it work?

-Multiple studies and research have found this treatment to significantly reduce the symptoms of dry eye and offer multifaceted benefits.
+Multiple studies and research have found that this treatment significantly reduces the symptoms of dry eye and offers multifaceted benefits.
 These benefits include improving the production and volume of oil from the meibomian glands, increasing tear breakup time, reducing bacteria and the population of Demodex mites around the eyes, and eliminating superficial blood vessels that contribute to inflammation.

 What are the benefits of OptiLight treatments?